 Scotland is one of the most fascinating places in Europe, known for the vibrant city of Glasgow, the imposing Edinburg Castle, the freedom fighter William Wallace, and so much more.
 Scotland is full of unique traditions, captivating history and breathtaking landscapes.
 It is also a magnificent country for drivers due to its unparalleled scenery, populated by mountains and glens, countless places to visit and the chance to get immersed in the local culture.
 Additionally, Scottish people have a worldwide reputation for being friendly and warm, and you might hear some good stories and tales along the way!

 A car hire in Scotland allows you to explore at your own pace.
 With Auto Europe, you are able to choose from a wide range of available vehicles and pick-up locations, such as airports, train stations and downtown offices.
 It couldn't be easier to discover everything with car rental.
-Simply dial the number +441233225114 and get in touch with our team of experts, ready to help you with any questions.
+Please feel free to get in touch with our team of experts who are ready to help you with any questions.

 Driving in Scotland is quite similar to driving in the UK.
 It's still important to have a good grasp of local laws to make your journey smoother once you book your rent a car in Scotland.
 Besides always driving on the left hand side of the road, keep in mind that on roundabouts you must give way to vehicles from your right.
 Please find below a list of guidelines for driving in Scotland: